How to Get Your Indoor Fern to Look Like This: 11 Secrets

 7. Don’t Keep them Rootbound

 The best time to re-pot the plant is when the weather is warm, for example, spring or summer.
-Also, make sure to use just 1-2 size bigger pot than the old one.
+Also, make sure to use just a 1-2 size bigger pot than the old one.
 If you see the rootball being too crowded, then it’d be a good idea to divide the plant—this way, you’ll have more of them in your home.

 8. Pick the Right Fern